 In any human context, organized to make more people interact, conflict is a specter that hovers constantly.
 The clash-meeting of two personalities has as a recurring scenario the mutual resistance to accept and introject "the other", for the unconscious fear of the loss of one's own identity.
+Here are some of the symptoms of conflict in the company.

 Symptoms of conflict in the company